Achllle/action-playground/README.md

   * trying to set target branch unset - didn't work either
   * final try: manifest file hacking - with fully isolated releases in rc branches.
 Fully give up, it's just too finnicky.
 When I had created a manual release and tag it didn't recognize that and somehow tried to release under the existing release which ofcourse failed.

+* SemVer action:
+  * need to give write permissions for writing tags
+  * doesn't work with versions such as v1.2.3-alpha1